 Features of the Vauxhall Astra

 There are plenty of features available in the Astra, including some that you might not expect in a car at this price point.
 The entry-level SE has dark-tinted rear windows, DAB radio and a 7.0-inch touchscreen infotainment system, as well as cruise control and electric mirrors, air-conditioning and remote central locking.
 Business Edition Nav upgrades to an infotainment system with satellite-navigation, as well as a leather-covered steering wheel.

-SRi and SRi Nav add a sports front seats and finally adds an alarm system, as well as a camera system for ease of manoeuvring, as well as sat-nav in the SRi Nav (as the name suggests.
+SRi and SRi Nav add sports front seats and an alarm system (finally!), as well as a camera system for ease of manoeuvring, and sat-nav in the SRi Nav (as the name suggests).
 The SRi VX Line Nav brings in some exterior cosmetic embellishments, while the Elite Nav brings in climate control and leather upholstery, heated front and rear seats and two rear USB chargers, as well as a Bose premium sound system, wireless phone charger and the larger 8.0-inch touchscreen.

 The top-of-the-range trim is the Ultimate, which as you’d expect gets pretty much everything thrown in.
 On top of the Elite you’ll get front and rear parking sensors, a heated windscreen to make life easier on frosty mornings, and a traffic sign recognition system that displays the current speed limit on the dashboard.